Degree Theory of Immersed Hypersurfaces

-Let $\Cal{Z}$ be the corresponding solution space.
-By proving that $\pi:\Cal{Z}\rightarrow\Cal{O}$ is a proper map, we obtain: \proclaim{Theorem \nextprocno} Let $M$ be $1/4$-pinched and pointwise $1/2$-pinched.
-Then for generic $f\in\Cal{O}$, the algebraic number of embeddings $[i]\in\Cal{I}$ having prescribed extrinsic curvature $f$ (i.e. the degree of $\pi$) is equal to $-\chi(M)$. \endproclaim \proclabel{ThmCECExistence} Our third application concerns the case where $K=R_\theta$ is special Lagrangian curvature (c.f. \cite{SmiSLC} for a detailled definition).
-Letting $\Cal{I}$ and $\Cal{O}$ be exactly as in Theorem \procref{ThmCECExistence}, we prove: \proclaim{Theorem \nextprocno} Let $M^{n+1}$ be $1/4$-pinched and $n\geqslant 3$.
-Then for generic $f\in\Cal{O}$, the algebraic number of embeddings $[i]\in\Cal{I}$ of prescribed special Lagrangian curvature $f$ (i.e. the degree of $\pi$) is equal to $-\chi(M)$. \endproclaim \proclabel{ThmCSLCExistence} The final theorem we prove (and which for us is the deepest result), concerns the case where $K=K_e$ is the extrinsic curvature of a surface in a $3$-dimensional manifold.
-Let $(M^3,g)$ be a compact, orientable Riemannian $3$-manifold and define $K_0>0$ by:
+We prove (c.f.
+Theorem \procref{CountingPEC}) \proclaim{Theorem \nextprocno} For generic $g$ such that $(M,g)$ is $1/4$-pinched and pointwise $1/2$-pinched, and for all $k>0$, the algebraic number of locally strictly convex embedded hypersurfaces in $M$ of constant extrinsic curvature equal to $k$ is itself equal to $-\chi(M)$. \endproclaim \proclabel{MainTheoremExtrinsicCurvature} Our third application concerns the case where $K=R_\theta$ is {\sl special lagrangian curvature} (c.f. \cite{SmiSLC} for a detailled definition).
+We prove (c.f.
+Theorem \procref{CountingPSLC}) \proclaim{Theorem \nextprocno} If $\theta\in[(d-1)\pi/2,d\pi/2[$, then, for generic $g$ such that $(M,g)$ is $1/4$-pinched, and for all $r>0$, the algebraic number of locally strictly convex embedded hyperspheres in $M$ of constant special lagrangian curvature equal to $r$ is itself equal to $-\chi(M)$. \endproclaim \proclabel{MainTheoremSpecialLagrangianCurvature} In the special case where $d=3$, Theorem \procref{MainTheoremSpecialLagrangianCurvature} becomes \proclaim{Corollary \nextprocno} If $M$ is $4$-dimensional, then for generic $g$ such that $(M,g)$ is $1/4$-pinched, and for all $r>0$, the algebraic number of locally strictly convex embedded hyperspheres in $M$ such that $K_e=rH$ is itself equal to $-2$, where here $K_e$ and $H$ denote respectively the extrinsic curvature and the mean curvature functions of the hypersphere. \endproclaim Our final theorem (and which, for us, is the deepest result) concerns the case where $K=K_e$ is the extrinsic curvature of a surface in a $3$-dimensional manifold.
+Let $M$ be a $3$-dimensional manifold, and for a given metric $g$ over $M$, denote

-where $T$ is the trace free Ricci curvature of $M$, $\|T\|_O$ is its operator norm, viewed as an endomorphism of $TM$, and $\sigma_\opMin^-$ is defined to be $0$, or the infimum of the sectional curvatures of $M$, whichever is lower.
-We let $\Cal{I}$ be the space of locally strictly convex immersions of $S^2$ into $M$ and we define $\Cal{O}$ by:

-where a formal description of ``controlled'' is given in Section \headref{HeadExtrinsicCurvatureSurfaces}.
-Letting $\Cal{Z}$ be the solution space, and proving that the projection $\pi:\Cal{Z}\rightarrow\Cal{O}$ is a proper map, we obtain: \proclaim{Theorem \nextprocno} For generic $f\in\Cal{O}$, the algebraic number of locally strictly convex immersions of prescribed extrinsic curvature equal to $f$ (i.e. the degree of $\pi$) is equal to zero. \endproclaim \proclabel{ThmCECSurfaceNonExistence} \remark An important tool used in the proof of the properness of the projection $\pi$ in this case is the result \cite{LabA} of Fran\c{c}ois Labourie, where by viewing surfaces of positive extrinsic curvature as pseudo-holomorphic curves in a contact manifold he is able to apply a variant of Gromov's compactness theory to obtain a general compactness result for these surfaces.